videomi/shotcut_web/roadmap.md

 - add VUI toggle
 - add speed param to Export > Codec
 - add option to reduce number of encode threads for Convert, Reverse, and Proxy jobs
-- improve the appearance of audio-only clips with an icon or waveform
 - improve the appearance of video-with-alpha clips by showing with checkered background in source player
-- editable keyboard shortcuts
 - support Glaxnimate animation file
 - integration for external editor (e.g. Audacity, Glaxnimate, Inkscape, etc. via configurable launcher and file watcher)
 - tile-based accellerated image processing system via [SYCL](https://www.khronos.org/api/index_2017/sycl)